Glass Houses (1972 film): Critical reception

-Despite featuring some of the top character actors of the time including Phillip Pine and Eve McVeagh, the film has had a mixed reception at best.
+Despite featuring some of the top character actors of the time, including Phillip Pine and Eve McVeagh, the film has had a mixed reception at best.
 Reviewers such as Leonard Maltin pronounced the film as being a "low-grade drama about infidelity and incestuous desire [that] is mildly interesting in a lurid kind of way," (Maltin, 1991: 451).
-Vincent Canby from The New York Times was a little more generous, saying that "it is a fairly intelligent, perceptive look at a group of rather shabby people whose emotions are no deeper, nor more complex, than the movie that records them."
+Vincent Canby from The New York Times was more generous, writing that "it is a fairly intelligent, perceptive look at a group of rather shabby people whose emotions are no deeper, nor more complex, than the movie that records them."
 (Canby, 1972).
 Clive Hirschhorn described it as "a wryly observed poke at a libidinous group of middle-class nonentities," (Hirschhorn, 1989: 296).

-Release on Videocassette and DVD

-Despite its director, the presence of actress Jennifer O'Neill, and being distributed by a major Hollywood studio, Glass Houses was never released on videocassette.
-As of 2019 it has also yet to appear on DVD or in other formats.